-- The house may not even sell…
+- The property may not even sell…

 The seller will net, (After Repair Value – Cost of repairs needed = net Profit): $130,000 – $20,000 = $110,000

-However, seller still needs to pay selling costs for the transaction, which is on average 19% of the selling price:
+However, the seller still needs to pay selling costs for the transaction, which is on average 19% of the selling price:

 - Sales price reduction: 7%